The Changeling Hypothesis:

 A tremendous amount of psychic energy must be necessary to split a soul from a 3rd-party’s death even when it works the way it is supposed to.
 Something which vaporizes a physical body might well be on the level of a very small, very contained nuclear blast.
 (This suggests that if a small, localized “nuclear blast” is at risk of taking place upon the site of the creation of a Horcrux, then it is best to create one out of doors in an area where the energy burst is unlikely to find any particular targets.
 Out in a field or a meadow — or a stone circle — might be most appropriate.)

-The energy released in that blast may have been what blew out the wall of the room.
+The energy released in that blast may very well have been what blew out the wall of the room.

 We are not dealing with the AK here.
 An AK might cause localized damage where it hits, and punch a hole in a wall, but it does not generate the power to blow one out.
 The destruction at the Potters’s house may not have been due to Peter Pettigrew sowing confusion after all.
 Although we cannot completely dismiss that possibility, either.